zekaouinoureddine/Plants_Identification_DL_Model_Deployment_Django/README.md

 After re-typing the following command:

     $python manage.py runserever
-You will be able to see our amazing web app interface showen bellow:
+You will be able to see our amazing web app interface showen below:

 ![](interface.png)